Mohamed-Abobaker/frontend-test/README.md

 - Search by Verifier Name

 ## Additional terms
 - We love tests.
-There is a file ready for you to use (`App.test.js`).
-If you don't know react-testing-library, let us know how you would test that.
+There is a file ready for you to use (`page.test.tsx`).
 - You may of course use any resources you like to assist you with specific techniques, syntax etc - but please do not just copy code.
 - Please don't share this exercise with anyone else :)